 When is this EDE taking place

 This EDE will be held from 16 February – 18th March 2019.
-Sunday 16th February is arrival day and orientation and and Sunday 25th August is wrap up & closing day and Departure day.
+Sunday 16th February is arrival day and orientation and 18th of March is wrap up & closing day and Departure day.

 Where is the Venue?